How to remove my inbox helper

 How to remove My Inbox Helper from your Mac

-The easiest method, and the one we already recommended is to use CleanMyMac to scan your Mac.
-You can do it manually, or set it to scan your Mac automatically and provide real-time protection.
-Here’s how to use it.
+The easiest method, and the one we already recommended, is to use CleanMyMac X to scan your Mac.
+You can do it manually or set it to scan your Mac automatically and provide real-time malware monitoring.
+Here’s how to use it:

 - Download and install CleanMyMac X.